philmcminn/com1001-code/README.md

 To run an example you'll need to change to the directory where it exists as a Ruby file.
 You'll need to ensure the appropriate gems are installed.
-Each directory contains a ``GemFile`` so it is easy for you to ensure this using [Bundler](https://bundler.io).
+Each directory contains a ``Gemfile`` so it is easy for you to ensure this using [Bundler](https://bundler.io).
 Bundler is already installed on Codio, so you just need to issue a ``bundle install`` command in the terminal in the appropriate directory.
 If you're using your own machine, which is _not